Emo: 2002–2004: Mainstream breakthrough

+2004–2010: Height of popularity and emo pop

-Emo pop, a pop punk-oriented subgenre of emo with pop-influenced hooks, became the main emo style during the mid-late 2000s, with many of these bands being signed by Fueled by Ramen Records and some adopting a goth-inspired look.
+Emo pop, a pop punk-oriented subgenre of emo with pop-influenced hooks, became the main emo style during the mid-to late 2000s, with many of these bands being signed by Fueled by Ramen Records and some adopting a goth-inspired look with black hair and eyeliner.
+During this time, many fans of emo music had an appearance of short, dyed black hair with bangs cut high on the forehead.
+This fashion then became a huge part of emo's identity.
+The scene subculture that emerged in the mid-late 2000s also drew much inspiration from emo style.
+Emo's catchy music and accessible themes had broad appeal for a young, mainstream audience, and the website Myspace led to the emo subculture becoming an international phenomenon.
+However, some emo bands that emerged or broke into the mainstream during this time were rejected by many fans of older emo music.

 My Chemical Romance broke into the mainstream with their 2004 album Three Cheers for Sweet Revenge.
 My Chemical Romance is known for their goth-influenced emo appearance and creation of concept albums and rock operas.
 Three Cheers for Sweet Revenge was certified platinum by the RIAA in 2005.
 The band's success continued with its third album, The Black Parade, which sold 240,000 copies in its first week of release and was certified platinum by the RIAA in less than a year.

-Fall Out Boy's album, From Under the Cork Tree, sold 2,700,000 copies in the United States.
+Fall Out Boy's 2004 album, From Under the Cork Tree, sold 2,700,000 copies in the United States.
 The band's album, Infinity on High, topped the Billboard 200, sold 260,000 copies in its first week of release and sold 1,400,000 copies in the United States.
 Multiple Fall Out Boy songs reached the top ten of the Billboard Hot 100.
 Panic! at the Disco's album, A Fever You Can't Sweat Out, was certified double platinum by the RIAA and its single, "I Write Sins Not Tragedies", reached number seven on the Billboard Hot 100.
 Panic! at the Disco are known for combining emo with electronics and their album A Fever You Can't Sweat Out is an emo album with elements of dance-punk and baroque pop.
 The Red Jumpsuit Apparatus' "Face Down" peaked at number 24 on the Billboard Hot 100 and its album, Don't You Fake It, sold 852,000 copies in the United States.
 AFI's albums Sing the Sorrow and Decemberunderground both were certified platinum by the RIAA, with Decemberunderground peaking at number 1 on the Billboard 200.
 Paramore's 2007 album Riot! was certified double platinum by the RIAA and several Paramore songs appeared on the Billboard Hot 100 in the late 2000s, including "Misery Business", "Decode", "Crushcrushcrush", "That's What You Get", and "Ignorance".
-Emo band Boys Like Girls achieved mainstream success in the late 2000s with their songs experiencing Billboard Hot 100 success.